 There is a growing stakeholder expectation that mining companies implement adequate measures for an effective management of the value chain process in a proactive and transparent manner.
-The Company operates in emerging markets where one of the objectives is to strengthen the value chain through local business development and procurement.
-The Company is committed to influencing strong ethical, social and environmental performance across its global supply chain process, including diligent screening of its suppliers for ethical and sustainable practices.
+There is an increasing level of public scrutiny relating to the Company's local business development and procurement strategies for responsible sourcing of raw materials and services globally.

-The Company continuously focuses on responsible sourcing of raw materials and services globally, with the expectation that its suppliers follow its approach in support of human rights, health and safety, environmental protection, and business ethics.
-However, at the same time, the Company acknowledges that, in some cases, there is often weak governance in emerging countries, and the Company could incur regulatory compliance costs, reputational damage, or supply chain disruptions from reliance on raw materials and services from regions with human rights or labour abuses or environmental failures, whose sourcing may actually encourage conflicts; or from suppliers associated with obtaining these materials in a way that causes social harm.
+In addition, there is no assurance that the Company's suppliers will follow the Company's policies in support of human rights, health and safety, environmental protection and business ethics.
+The Company acknowledges that, in some cases, there is often weak governance in emerging countries, and the Company could incur regulatory compliance costs, reputational damage, or supply chain disruptions from reliance on raw materials and services from regions with human rights or labour abuses or environmental failures, whose sourcing may actually encourage conflicts; or from suppliers associated with obtaining these materials in a way that causes social harm.

-While the Company is proactively working on identifying high-risk procurement categories; suppliers; and/or locations that could have an ethical impact on its supply chain, the ability to mitigate these risks associated with raw materials and third party services sourcing will continue to be challenged despite ongoing due diligence efforts.
+While the Company is proactively working on identifying high-risk procurement categories, suppliers, and/or locations that could have an ethical impact on its supply chain, the ability to mitigate these risks associated with raw materials and third party services sourcing will continue to be challenged despite ongoing due diligence efforts.